run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/30_manual_orchestration.md

 ## Manual orchestration using the lower level Python API

-For more control over the Llama Deploy setup process, you can use the lower-level API.
+For more control over the LlamaDeploy setup process, you can use the lower-level API.
 In this section we'll see what happens under the hood when you use wrappers like `deploy_core` and `deploy_workflow` that we saw in the previous section.